ARK-Portal/data_model/README.md

 ## Site Content

-All site content is created by the Rscript in `_utils/update_site_content.R`.
-This script is executed via GitHub actions described in `main/.github/workflows/ci-gh-pages.yml` and will execute whenever there is a change to `ark.model.csv` in the main branch or changes to files under `_utils/` and `_templates` in the `gh-pages` branch.
-Any changes to site content are then automatically committed which will then trigger site re-deployment.
+All site content is created using the `JustTheDocsDataDictionary` R package (<https://github.com/Sage-Bionetworks/JustTheDocsDataDictionary>). `_utils/update_site_content.R` installs and runs this package via the GitHub actions workflow `.github/workflows/ci-gh-pages.yml` which executes whenever there is a change to `ark.model.csv` in the main branch or changes to relevant files in the `gh-pages` branch.
+Site content changes are commited by this workflow which triggers site rebuild and deployment.

 ## Site Deployment

-Github actions defined in `.github/workflows/pages.yml` is triggered when pushes are made affecting any file in the branch except those under `_utils/` and `_templates`.
+Github actions defined in `.github/workflows/pages.yml` is triggered when pushes are made affecting any site content files in this branch.
+See `.github/workflows/README.md` for more details.

 ### Local deployment and testing